Understanding Trauma in the Body After Birth

 These aren’t character flaws.
 These are survival strategies.
 Your body is trying to stay safe in a world that didn’t feel safe before.

 And the best news?
 These patterns can shift.
 With care, with time, and with the right support.
+For many families, questions also arise around how birth impacts the baby.
+You might be wondering:

 You Don’t Have to Heal Alone